 Arrangements have been made for all children to have milk during the morning.
 Children up to the age of five years receive free milk.
 When they have attained their fifth birthday, there will be a charge for the milk.
 Amounts are advised in writing termly.
-Payment must be made through the school's online payment system.
+Payment must be made by cheque, payable to "Bramingham Primary School".
 It is essential that payment arrives by the required date each term, as notified in the termly letters.